tlvlp/iot-mqtt-client/README.md

 Part of the tlvlp IoT project's server side microservices.

-This Dockerized SpringBoot-based service is responsible for the communication between IoT units (via an mqtt broker) and the rest of the services.
+This Dockerized SpringBoot-based service is responsible for the communication between IoT units (via an MQTT broker) and the rest of the services.
-- Subscribes to global mqtt topics to accept status updates from units
+- Subscribes to global MQTT topics to accept status updates from units
 - Handles all incoming and outgoing messages.
 - Persist all messages to the database.